Sciss/Mellite-website/README.md

 tutorials.
 You may want to import _that sub-directory_ into IntelliJ IDEA.
 (If you import the root directory, you'll get the build for the website instead, not the tutorial snippets).

-## Notes

-Don't use sbt 1.2.6 -- it is broken, will have "API hash" errors, even when running `update clean`.